Apache Wars: Chiricahua wars

 After the American Civil War began in April 1861, Mangas Coloradas and Cochise, his son-in-law, struck an alliance, agreeing to drive all Americans and Mexicans out of Apache territory.
 Their campaigns against the Confederates were the battles of Tubac, Cookes Canyon, Florida Mountains, Pinos Altos and Dragoon Springs.
-Other Apache war parties fought the Rebels as well; Mescalero Apache attacked and captured a herd of livestock at Fort Davis on August 9, 1861, with the Apache murdering two guards in the process.
-The Army sent out a patrol to try to retrieve the livestock, and the Apache murdered them all in an ambush.
+Other Apache war parties fought the Rebels as well; Mescalero Apache attacked and captured a herd of livestock at Fort Davis on August 9, 1861, with the Apache killing two guards in the process.
+The Army sent out a patrol to try to retrieve the livestock, and the Apache killed them all in an ambush.
 Mangas Coloradas and Cochise were joined in their campaign by the chief Juh and the notable warrior Geronimo.
 They thought that they had achieved some success when the Americans closed the Butterfield Overland Stagecoach and Army troops departed, but those actions were related to the beginning of the Civil War.

 The United States military leadership decided to move against the Arizona Confederates in what the Union considered part of the New Mexico Territory by dispatching a column of Californian volunteers under Colonel James Henry Carleton.
 The California Column, as it was known, followed the old Butterfield Overland Trail east.
 In 1862 the troops encountered Mangas Coloradas and Cochise's followers near the site of the spring in Apache Pass.
 In the Battle of Apache Pass, soldiers shot and wounded Mangas Coloradas in the chest.
 While recuperating, he met with an intermediary to call for surrender with the United States.

 In January 1863, Coloradas agreed to surrender to U.S. military leaders at Fort McLane, near present-day Hurley in southwestern New Mexico.
 Coloradas arrived to surrender to Brigadier General Joseph Rodman West, an officer of the California militia.
 American soldiers took him into custody where he was murdered under the pretext of an escape attempt.
 On West's orders, Coloradas was stabbed with red-hot bayonets and shot.
 He was beheaded so that his skull could be sent to a phrenologist in New York City for study.

 Men, that old murderer has got away from every soldier command and has left a trail of blood for 500 miles on the old stage line.
 I want him dead tomorrow morning.
 Do you understand?
 I want him dead.

 The war dragged on for another 9 years as the Apaches fought harder to avenge Mangas Coloradas' memory.

 Colonel Carleton then decided to move the Navajo and Apache to reservations.
 Initially, he intended to make the Rio Grande valley safer for settlement and end the raids on travelers.
 He began by moving various tribes of Mescalero and Navajo onto the reservation at Fort Sumner.
 He enlisted Kit Carson, one-time friend of the Navajo, to round them up by destroying their crops and livestock, and moving them on the Long Walk to Fort Sumner.